Shadow-Hubb/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-6-create_local_variable creates a new local variable BEST=School local 7-create_global_variable creates a new global variable BEST=School global 8-true_knowledge prints the result of the addition of 128 with value stored in environment variable TRUEKNOWLEDGE
+6-create_local_variable creates a new local variable BEST=School local 7-create_global_variable creates a new global variable BEST=School global 8-true_knowledge prints the result of the addition of 128 with value stored in environment variable TRUEKNOWLEDGE 9-divide_and_rule prints the result of POWER divided by DIVIDE